Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

 The French Quarter is the oldest neighborhood in New Orleans, also known as Vieux Carre Historic District.
 It is in the heart of New Orleans.

-It’s the trip you take when all you want is a few days of great food and atmosphere.
+It’s the trip you take when you only want a few days of great food and atmosphere.
 The one you take when you miss your European adventures, the French Quarter helps fill that void and more.

 If you’re looking for a city that is always in a festive mood, the French Quarter is it.
 After almost two years in quarantine in Los Angeles, I was ready for this trip.

-What is French Quarter known for?
+What is the French Quarter known for?
 Mardi Gras… New Orleans knows how to celebrate.
 They have a festival for just about everything.
-If you love something, there is probably a festival for it in New Orleans.
-This is a city that celebrates fried chicken.
+If you love something, New Orleans probably has a festival for it.
+This is a city that celebrates fried chicken!
 What’s not to love about that?
 Finger-lickin’ good.
 I’m in!

 Locals and tourists joined in on the celebration as we paraded with the bride and groom through the streets of the French Quarter.

 Four years ago, we were last in New Orleans for 3 days.
 While three days in New Orleans may seem like not enough, at the same time, it is.
-The French Quarter is a great place to explore in doses because you can’t do everything all at once.
+The French Quarter is a great place to explore in doses because you can’t do everything simultaneously.

-Three to four days is a good time in the French Quarter, and you can even explore beyond it.
+Three to four days is a good time in the French Quarter; you can even explore beyond it.
 What top attractions are a must-see in New Orleans?
-You may want to visit the World War II Museum, New Orleans Museum of Art, eat where Obama likes his fried chicken from – Willie Mae’s (seriously the best-fried chicken), and perhaps take a swamp tour.
+You may want to visit the World War II Museum and New Orleans Museum of Art, eat where Obama likes his fried chicken from – Willie Mae’s (seriously the best-fried chicken), and perhaps take a swamp tour.
 These are all great ideas for great things to do in New Orleans.

 I’m still swooning over the gas lamps found throughout the quarter.

 In this post, we share all the best things to do in the French Quarter, including some of our favorite things to eat.
-This is a Tasty Itinerary, food is a big part of our travel itineraries.
-So if this is your first time visiting New Orleans, this is a great list to help you start planning that trip to the French Quarter.
+This is a Tasty Itinerary, so food is a big part of our travel itineraries.
+So if this is your first time visiting New Orleans, this is a great list to help you plan that trip to the French Quarter.

-New Orleans is also one of our top places to visit in 2022.
+New Orleans is also one of our top places to visit.